zeen101/issuem/readme.txt

 14. IssueM - help

 == Changelog ==

+= 2.5.0 =
+* Add array keys for option values on issue statuses to fix problem with translations changing the values that were being checked elsewhere
+* Add filter for issuem_active_issue_slug
+* Add filter for issuem_draft_issue_tax_query ;
+* Add filter to pre get posts draft tax query
+* Fix header output error in admin

 = 2.4.0 =
 * Check if currently set post type is a string before adding article to the preferred array type